© Crown copyright 2021

 - more mentally demanding occupations

-- cognitive stimulation, such as doing puzzles or learning a second language
+- cognitive stimulation such as reading, doing puzzles or crosswords, or learning a second language

 A review of brain reserve and cognitive decline, combining the data from 22 studies and over 29,000 participants, found a 46% lower risk of dementia in those with high levels of mental activity than those with low mental activity.

-Being socially active can help to reduce dementia risk by:
+Being socially active (for example meeting friends or volunteering) can help to reduce dementia risk by:

 - improving your mood